|When I returned to Atkins|

-When you've been around the low-carb block as long as I have, the evolutionary changes can be quite shocking.
+When you've been around the low-carb block as long as I have, the evolutionary changes can be quite shocking, especially if you drop out for awhile and then come back.
 That's how the Atkins Diet was for me.
-What worked exceptionally well in 1975 was no longer alive in 2007, and I didn't know what to do with that.
+What worked exceptionally well in 1975 was no longer working in 2007, and I didn't know what to do with that.

 There is no script that guarantees everything will turn out well.

 I can't tell you that with effort and a lot of luck I learned to walk again and reclaimed my life within a few short weeks.

 A newborn crawls before it walks, so that's what I did.
 I started crawling around the apartment on my hands and knees.
 I learned how to sit on the floor without falling over.